remult/remult/docs/guide/setup-vue.md

     constructor() {
 ```

-Next we'll add a new file in the `src/users` folder, called `UpdatePasswordController.ts`
+Next we'll add a new file in the `src/users` folder, called `updatePasswordController.ts`
 ```ts {4-7,9,13-16,18}
 import { Users } from '../users/users';
 import { Context, ServerController, ServerMethod, StringColumn } from "@remult/core";